Battle of Vella Lavella (naval): Battle

 On the evening 6–7 October, the Japanese destroyer force under Ijuin was cruising northwest of Vella Lavella.
 Earlier, Ijuin had detached the three destroyer-transports along with Shigure and Samidare to proceed towards Marquana Bay.
 In response, US Admiral Theodore Stark Wilkinson, commanding the US amphibious forces assigned to the New Georgia campaign, hurriedly rerouted two groups of three destroyers each to attempt to disrupt the evacuation.
 Only the first group arrived in time to engage in combat.
-At 22:30, the Japanese spotted the U.S. force of three destroyers—Selfridge, Chevalier, and O'Bannon, commanded by Captain Frank R. Walker—approaching from Vella Gulf.
+At 22:30, the Japanese spotted the US force of three destroyers—Selfridge, Chevalier, and O'Bannon, commanded by Captain Frank R. Walker—approaching from Vella Gulf.

-A second division of three U.S. destroyers—Ralph Talbot, Taylor, and La Vallette—under Captain Harold O. Larson, had been detached from convoy duty further south in the Solomons with orders to join up with Walker.
+A second division of three US destroyers—Ralph Talbot, Taylor, and La Vallette—under Captain Harold O. Larson, had been detached from convoy duty further south in the Solomons with orders to join up with Walker.
 These three additional ships were making speed up the west coast of Vella Lavella towards his division.
 Shigure and Samidare subsequently sought to rejoin the four destroyers under Ijuin, who began battle preparations, while the three destroyer transports began to retire towards the Shortland Islands.

 Walker did not wait for the three destroyers under Larson to come up, however, and attacked immediately.
 Both sides launched torpedoes and opened fire around 23:00.
 A tactical error by the Japanese commander resulted in his force losing the initial advantage and placing them at close range along the US ships' line of fire.
-Yūgumo, first in the Japanese line, after charging the US destroyers and firing several torpedoes, was hit several times, knocking out her steering.
-She was finished off by a torpedo and sunk around 23:10.
+Yūgumo, first in the Japanese line, was hit several times, knocking out her steering after charging the US destroyers and firing several torpedoes.
+It was finished off by a torpedo and sunk around 23:10.
 However, one of her torpedoes hit Chevalier, detonating the forward magazine.